scholtzm/node-steam-groups/README.md

 ### acceptGroup(steamIdGroup)

 Accept group invite.
-This can be used in conjuntion with `node-steam`'s `group` event.
+This can be used in conjunction with `node-steam`'s `group` event.

 ### declineGroup(steamIdGroup)

 Decline group invite.
-This can be used in conjuntion with `node-steam`'s `group` event.
+This can be used in conjunction with `node-steam`'s `group` event.

 # Example